Many people are intrigued when they read about the REPAYE interest subsidy. However, very few know the financial details surrounding it.

 As I discuss in our income driven repayment guide, one of the key items to understand when it comes to student loans is the monthly interest charge.
 The interest charge is the portion of your monthly required payment which is used to pay the interest on your loan.
 The rest of your payment is used to reduce how much you owe.

 If you are on an Income Driven Repayment (IDR) plan and your required monthly payment is lower than the monthly interest charge, that “unpaid” interest is deferred and added to your loan balance.
-Translation, how much you owe increases.
+Translation, how much you owe increases each month.

 When you are on an IDR plan other than REPAYE, 100% of that unpaid interest is deferred.

-REPAYE is different because it incorporates an interest subsidy.
+REPAYE is different than other IDR plans such as PAYE because it incorporates an interest subsidy.
 Each month on the 1st, 2nd, or 3rd business day, the government will forgive half of the interest that you deferred from the previous month.

 Note: We include the REPAYE interest subsidy in our income driven repayment calculator.
 This is important because it gives you a better estimate of your tax liability when your loans are forgiven.